Can you make glamorous images on a tight budget? Our 17 tips will help you create stunning, affordable styled shoots your clients will love!

 Bridal, Wedding, Couples

 The next step is the most intimidating, but the most effective.
-Hit your local hot spots, personally introduce yourself to potential models, and ask if they’ll allow you to photograph them as part of an affordable styled shoot.
+Hit your local hot spots, personally introduce yourself to potential models, and ask if they’ll allow you to photograph them as part of affordable styled shoots.

 “Hi!
 I’m Hermione Granger, and I’m currently updating my photography portfolio with creative wedding/family/puppy photography.
 I love your look/your family is beautiful!
 Would you consider allowing me to photograph you in exchange for a collection of free prints?”